 Northlake believes in the transforming power of God.
 We believe this because we have experienced it.
-Composed of rich and poor, young and old, black and white, and everything in between, Northlake’s diversity reflects our belief that we serve a God who unites.
+Composed of rich and poor, young and old, black and white, and everything in between, Northlake’s diversity reflects our belief that we serve a God who loves all nations and desires the unity of all peoples.

 We honor God through worship, seek to live like Jesus, and express God’s great love for us by serving others.
 We also wrestle with tough questions about our world and God, sometimes struggling with each other through the pain that accompanies life.
 We believe in the power of the gospel to change lives, but you won’t find a perfect group of people claiming to have all the right answers.
 You will find people who are going to genuinely care about you.